 Assembly: Microsoft.Office.Tools.Excel (in microsoft.office.tools.excel.dll)

-If the XmlMappedRange control contains a formula, the property returns the formula as a string, in the same format in which it would be displayed in the formula bar (including the equal sign).
+If the cell contains a constant, this property returns that constant.
+If the cell is empty, this property returns an empty string.
+If the cell contains a formula, this property returns the formula as a string, in the same format in which it would be displayed in the formula bar (including the equal sign).

-If you set the value or formula of an XmlMappedRange control to a date, Microsoft Office Excel checks to see whether that cell is already formatted with one of the date or time number formats.
+If you set the value or formula of a cell to a date, Microsoft Office Excel checks to see whether that cell is already formatted with one of the date or time number formats.
 If not, the number format is changed to the default short date number format.

-The following code example uses the FormulaLocal property to set the value of an XmlMappedRange to equal the sum of the values of cells A1 and A2.
+The following code example creates a NamedRange and then uses the FormulaLocal property to set the value of the NamedRange to equal the sum of the values of cells A1 and A2.
 The formula is localized according to the language of the system it is run on.
-This code example assumes that the current worksheet contains an XmlMappedRange named CustomerAddress1Cell with a corresponding schema element of type int.